danielurra/node-first-api/README.md

 ![rest-api-model](https://github.com/danielurra/node-first-api/assets/51704179/5bd63cf9-26ac-4170-983e-ed52a6a70111)<br>
 **REST** is based on HTTP methods and URL structure.
 ## Project Initialization
-Navigate your directory structure until you reach your project folder, you are now ready to initialize your project.<br>
+Navigate your directory structure until you reach your project's folder, you are now ready to initialize your project.<br>
 At this point in time both, **node** and **npm** must be already installed in your system.<br>
 An interactive tool is launched when you issue the following command:<br>
 ```bash